zulip/zulip/docs/git/using.md

 **Note about git pull**: You might be used to using `git pull` on other projects.
 With Zulip, because we don't use merge commits, you'll want to avoid it.
-Rather that using `git pull`, which by default is a shortcut for `git fetch && git merge FETCH_HEAD` ([docs][gitbook-git-pull]), you should use `git fetch` and then `git rebase`.
+Rather than using `git pull`, which by default is a shortcut for `git fetch && git merge FETCH_HEAD` ([docs][gitbook-git-pull]), you should use `git fetch` and then `git rebase`.